This year has been up and it’s been down. Amanda Cassidy reflects on the things we need to maintain as well as those we need to cast away.

 Getting out more: Have you ever availed of your local park, playground, pier, seafront, forest more?
 I’ve been out and about more than ever now that shopping malls and retail parks are off-limits.
 The exposure to the great outdoors has been of huge benefit to many with natural light boosting health by enabling us to synthesis vital vitamin D. It also regulates our circadian rhythms.
 Seeing friends outside and having a daily walk are great habits to maintain now that we know the rain doesn’t maim.

 Prioritising self-care: While sheltering from the viral storm, some of us have realised that we need minding from the inside out.
-Being kinder to ourselves post-lockdown is something I know I will want to keep once restrictions ease.
+Being kinder to ourselves post-lockdown is something I know I will want to keep.
 Kim says it is about identifying what feels restorative for you and then implementing a strategy to ensure you consistently make time for that activity.
 “It is easy to put work commitments and the needs of others above our own needs.
 Self-care takes many forms – taking 20 minutes to read a magazine with a cup of tea, carving out time to go for a walk, journal or meet a friend.
 Looking after ourselves is vital for our health and happiness”

 Habits to leave behind

-Making pizza from scratch has almost overtaken the baking craze we saw last March and April but chowing down on carbs isn’t the way forward.
+Making pizza from scratch has almost overtaken the baking craze we saw last year but chowing down on carbs isn’t the way forward.
 “Find healthier alternatives” suggests Kim.
 “That might mean baking pizza bases from cauliflower or finding healthy baking ingredient swaps.
 It also means you don’t have to stop baking to your heart’s content, just cut down from a couple a week to a few a month instead.”

 Increased alcohol intake: Are Tuesdays the new Thursday when it comes to opening the vino?
 New figures show that over 30% of us are drinking more at home.
 Knowing how much you are drinking is the first place to start if you want to cut out this habit.
 Keep a journal if possible and find other ways to reward yourself.